High-Dimensional Tail Index Regression: Introduction

-Now, suppose that the conditional distribution of $Y$ given $X$ has an approximately Pareto tail with shape parameter $\alpha(X)$ depending on $X$.
-We are interested in the effect of $X$ on the tail features of $Y$ via $\alpha(X)$.
-One family of existing methods imposes some parametric structure on $\alpha(X)$. \citet{wang2009tail} propose a novel tail index regression (TIR) method by modeling $\alpha(X) = \exp(X^{\intercal}\theta_0)$ and estimating the pseudo parameter $\theta_0$. \citet{nicolau2023tail} extend the TIR method by allowing for weakly dependent data. \citet{LiLengYou2020} consider the semiparametric setup $\alpha(X)=\alpha(X_1,X_2) = \exp(X_1^{\intercal}\theta_0 + \eta(X_2))$ for some smooth function $\eta$.
-Combining $\alpha(X) = \exp(X^{\intercal}\theta_0)$ with a power transformation of $Y$, \citet{WangLi2013} study the estimation of conditional extreme quantiles of $Y$ given $X$.
+Suppose that the conditional distribution of $Y$ given $X$ has an approximately Pareto tail with shape parameter $\alpha(X)$ depending on covariates $X$.
+We are interested in the effect of $X$ on the tail features of $Y$ through $\alpha(X)$.
+One family of existing methods imposes a parametric structure on $\alpha(X)$. \citet{wang2009tail} propose a tail index regression (TIR) method by modeling $\alpha(X) = \exp(X^{\intercal}\theta_0)$ and estimating the pseudo-parameter $\theta_0$. \citet{nicolau2023tail} extend the TIR method to accommodate weakly dependent data. \citet{LiLengYou2020} consider the semiparametric setup $\alpha(X)=\alpha(X_1,X_2) = \exp(X_1^{\intercal}\theta_0 + \eta(X_2))$ for some smooth function $\eta$.
+By combining $\alpha(X) = \exp(X^{\intercal}\theta_0)$ with a power transformation of $Y$, \citet{WangLi2013} study the estimation of conditional extreme quantiles of $Y$ given $X$.
 Another family of existing methods considers fully nonparametric models and local smoothing \citep[e.g.,][]{GardesGirard2010, GardesArmelleAntoine2012, DaouiaGardesGirardLekina2010, DaouiaGardesGirard2013}.

-Common in all of these existing approaches is that $X$ is assumed to be of a fixed and low dimension.
-In this paper, we aim to relax this restriction by allowing the dimension of $X$ to increase with the sample size and can be much bigger than the sample size.
-This high-dimensional study is motivated by our empirical question related to Figure \ref{fig:intro:loglog}.
+Common to all of these existing approaches is that $X$ is assumed to be of a fixed and low dimension.
+In the current paper, we relax this restriction by allowing the dimension of $X$ to increase with the sample size and to even exceed the sample size.
+Our empirical question related to Figure \ref{fig:intro:loglog} motivates this high-dimensional model.
 Specifically, let $Y_i$ denote the number of ``likes'' of the $i$-th post, and let $X_i$ denote a long vector of binary indicators of whether this post contains a list of keywords.
 Smaller values of $\alpha(X)$ imply that using the words indicated by such $X$ entails more extreme numbers of ``likes.''
 Essentially, we are asking how to write viral posts.
-Since the number of keywords is potentially very large, a high dimensional setup is necessary to this end.
+A high-dimensional setup is crucial since the number of keywords is huge.